2018 CAMP WELCOME FROM CPASS

-We are pleased to announce that once again we received financial support from the National Inclusion Project Let’s All Play Initiative and will provide additional support to campers needing assistance with their activities.
 We continue to be grateful for the many WVU and Morgantown community members and businesses who have supported the camp and helped sustain this program for many years.
-The services this year include bus transportation provided by Monongalia County Board of Education, free physical exams from doctors at WVU School of Medicine and a daily snack and lunch prepared by WVU Dining Services, assisted financially by the Summer Food Service Program.
+The services this year include bus transportation provided by Monongalia County Board of Education, free physical exams from doctors at WVU School of Medicine and a lunch prepared by WVU Dining Services.

 Dana D. Brooks

 Dean, College of Physical Activity and Sport Sciences